Skip to content

 0.5 / 1

-The company reports GHG emissions intensity (Scope 1 and 2) for its own processing operations as 0.13 in 2020 and 0.12 MT CO2 e/MT of product in 2021.
-However, this information is not externally verified and it is also unclear if this information only covers forestry operations of the company.
+The company reports GHG emission intensity (Scope 1 and 2) for its own processing operations and states that it has improved its year-on-year GHG efficiency by 17%, from 0.13 tCO2e/ MT in FY23 to 0.11 tCO2e/ MT in FY24.
+However, it is unclear if this information is specific to the company's forestry operations.

 • N